-If you do find a mistake, you can dispute the error on your credit report immediately.
+If you find a mistake, dispute the credit report error immediately.

 One way to help ensure your bills are paid on time is to set up automatic payments for each account.
-If automatic payments aren’t available, another suggestion is to write down all your due dates on a calendar and cross them off after you pay them.
+If automatic payments aren’t available, you could write down all your due dates on a calendar and cross them off after you pay them.
 If you prefer to use your mobile phone for organizing personal tasks, set calendar alerts to remind you of upcoming due dates.

-- Check all your balances once a week
+- Confirm your balances and total credit limit once a week

 - Set up balance alerts to warn of overspending